injamamulhoqtamim-bit/SunCart-E-Commerce-Website/README.md

 ## 🚀 Deployment

-This project is deployed on **Vercel**.
+This project is deployed using **Vercel**.

 Steps:

-1. Push code to GitHub
+1. Push  project to GitHub
-2. Import project in Vercel
+2. Import the repository into Vercel
-3. Add Firebase config (if needed)
+3. Configure environment variables (Firebase config if needed)
 4. Deploy

 ---